-Welcome to Accenture’s guide to getting started in triathlon and preparing for the Accenture Mixed Team Challenge.
-We’ve joined forces with our partner British Triathlon to bring you insights from the experts, providing you with all the information you need to take you from complete novice to the start line at an Accenture Mixed Team Challenge race.
+Welcome to Accenture’s guide to getting started in triathlon and preparing for a sprint or relay race.
+We’ve joined forces with our partner British Triathlon to bring you insights from the experts, providing you with all the information you need to take you from complete novice to the start line at an event.
 From equipment, nutrition and hydration advice to training plans, you’ll find everything you need to start your triathlon journey.

 If you are in a Tribe or doing the swim leg of a Relay, you will most likely need a wetsuit.
 The official rule is if the water temperature is below 14°C, wetsuits are mandatory.
 My Triathlon offer wetsuit hire, and we recommend you also do some training in a wetsuit prior to race day to get used to swimming in it.
 Find out more about wetsuit fitting here.